Youth in Revolt (film): Plot

 When he returns home, Nick meets Sheeni's older brother, Paul, who tells him that she will be returning home at Thanksgiving and invites him.
 Nick sends Bernice letters asking her to slip sedatives into Sheeni's drinks to make her sleep in class, getting Sheeni expelled.
 Nick finds Lacey, George's 25-year-old girlfriend, Paul, and Ferguson, in his living room, high on mushrooms, and Nick joins them.
-When George finds them he punches Ferguson, and Paul punches George.
+When George finds them, Paul punches George.
 Lacey leaves the house to live with Paul.
 On Thanksgiving Day, Nick receives a call from his mother explaining Lance left and will not cover for him anymore.
 Then, at Sheeni's, Trent unexpectedly arrives and tells them about Nick's letters to Bernice; Sheeni is horrified and Nick leaves.

 Nick steals his father's car to escape the police, then removes his clothes and drives the car into a shallow lake in front of the police station.
 He gets a wig and dress to impersonate one of Sheeni's "friends".
 He fools Mr. and Mrs. Saunders, going up to Sheeni's room.
 Upstairs, Nick tells Sheeni that he understands what loneliness is like, and that everything he has done (burning down Berkeley, destroying his parents' cars and having her sedated) was all so that they wouldn't have to be alone anymore.
 Sheeni forgives Nick, and they have sex, finally achieving Nick's dream of losing his virginity.
 Trent barges in, telling them he's brought the police.
-Nick and Trent fight until the police comes to arrest Nick.
+Nick and Trent fight until the police come to arrest Nick.
 Nick asks Sheeni to wait for him; she reassures him that he will only be in juvenile detention for three months.

 The animated closing credits show Nick in jail with François helping him.
 When Nick is released, Sheeni shows up in a car and they drive away into the sky towards the Paris skyline, as various characters appear to make amends and give them their blessing.